Skip to content

 Key Takeaways

-• In category-based Express Entry draws, Canada invites candidates who are eligible for a specific category, which may relate to official language ability, work experience, or education.
+• In category-based Express Entry draws, Canada invites candidates who are eligible for a specific category.

 • Category-based Express Entry rounds are held in addition to general and program-specific draws.

-• Canada plans to target people working in trades and healthcare and who speak French in the 2025 category-based Express Entry draws.
+• Canada plans to target people working in trades, healthcare and who speak French in the 2025 category-based Express Entry draws.
+New to 2025, IRCC will also target those who work in the education sector.

 To be eligible for an invitation through a category-based Express Entry draw, you must meet all of the requirements in the instructions for that round.